Disability Support in the Classroom

 - If the student has signed up with the DSS office, but does not have a Letter of Accommodation, the student needs to see the DSS counselor to get an accommodation letter for their class.
 Please refer the student to our office located in BE1112.

 - If the student has signed up with the DSS office and has a Letter of Accommodation, the faculty member has the responsibility to cooperate with DSS in providing authorized accommodations in a reasonable and timely manner.
 The amount of involvement required is determined by the specific accommodation.
-The faculty member may want to discuss the accommodations with the student in private.
+Any discussions regarding accommodations should be held with the student in private.

 For questions about the appropriateness of an accommodation, please contact the DSS counselor by calling 206.934.4169 or email Alfred.Souma@seattlecolleges.edu.